Northern house wren: Description

-Adult house wrens are about 11 to 13 cm long, with a 15 cm wingspan and weigh about 10 to 12 g.
+Adult northern house wrens are about 11 to 13 cm long, with a 15 cm wingspan and weigh about 10 to 12 g.
 Among standard measurements, the wing chord is 4.7 to 5.3 cm, the tail is 3.9 to 4.4 cm, the culmen is 1.1 to 1.3 cm and the tarsus is 1.6 to 1.8 cm.
 The subspecies vary greatly, with upper parts ranging from dull greyish-brown to rich rufescent-brown, and the underparts ranging from brown, over buff and pale grey, to pure white.
 All subspecies have blackish barring to the wings and tail, and some also to the flanks.
 All subspecies show a faint eye-ring and eyebrow and have a long, thin bill with a blackish upper mandible, and a black-tipped yellowish or pale grey lower mandible.
 The legs are pinkish or grey.
 The short tail is typically held cocked.

 This bird's rich bubbly song is commonly heard during the nesting season but rarely afterwards.
 There is marked geographical variation in the song, though somewhat more gradual than in the bird's outward appearance that can strikingly differ, e.g., on neighboring islands in the Caribbean.
-Birds from far north and south of the species' range nonetheless have songs that differ markedly.
+Birds from the far north and south of the species' range nonetheless have songs that differ markedly.

 Behavior and ecology

-In North America, the house wren is thought to achieve the highest density in floodplain forests in the western great plains where it uses woodpecker holes as nesting sites.
-In South and Central America it can be found in virtually any habitat and is, as indicated by its common name, often associated with humans.
-North American birds migrate to the southern United States and Mexico for winter.
+The northern house wren is thought to achieve the highest density in floodplain forests in the western great plains where it uses woodpecker holes as nesting sites.
+The birds migrate to the southern United States and Mexico for winter.
 Most return to the breeding grounds in late April to May, and leave for winter quarters again around September to early October.
 These birds forage actively in vegetation.
 They mainly eat insects such as butterfly larvae, beetles and bugs, also spiders and snails.
 Southern house wrens rarely attend mixed-species feeding flocks.